Salad Bars to Schools

 Schools and districts can apply to Salad Bars to Schools grants on a rolling basis any time throughout the year.
 The number of salad bar grants available each year depends on funding availability.

-- We issue grants once per year in April.
+- We issue grants once per year between May and June.

 - Schools or districts that were selected to receive a salad bar grant package(s) are notified by email.